 There are an infinite number of Apps popping up each year and it is very difficult for parents to keep on top of what their kids are using.
 More importantly, there are a large number of websites parents can visit to get reveiws or advice on the most popular Apps currently being used.
 Some of these sites offer good advice, some do not.
 So figuring out what is safe to use and what is not, is sometimes a difficult prospect.
 Though I do not wish to add more confusion to this topic, the best approach is to become as informed as possible.
-The best way for a parent to do that is to download these Apps and use them personally.
-Get into the nitty gritty of the networks so you can get a true understanding of how they work.
-This way you can get a hands on assessment of what is best for your kids.

 As a former WA Police Officer, sites like OMEGLE were a constant frustration, seeming to hide behind a disclaimer "Do not use if you are under 18."
 It seems that statement devolves the creators of any responsibility for the protection of their users.
 Especially if those users are children.
 Yes, kids should not be on these sites.
 I agree with that 100%, but does that mean if they are, whatever happens to them is excusable or "their own fault"?
 Omegle is a simple video chat website where you can interact cam to cam with anyone around the world.
-And that is exactly how they advertise their site, "Talk to strangers"!!
-Pretty much exactly what parents have said NOT to do since time began.
-But it is what many of these "strangers" are doing on the site that has me shaking my head.